yhnx/cancer-risk/README.md

 ### Jupyter Notebooks

-- **Training Notebook**: This notebook includes the code for data cleaning, exploratory data analysis, and training both linear regression and logistic regression models.
+- **Training Notebook**: This notebook includes the code for data cleaning, exploratory data analysis, and training of both linear regression and logistic regression models.
 The logistic regression model was chosen due to its better performance in this context.

 ### Model Files